fwojcik/smhasher3/CONTRIBUTING.md

 reformat the submitted code shortly after inclusion.

 I want to have consistent rules for things like casing of variable and function names and similar, but I haven't done that yet.
-Maybe someday.

 Origin of patch submissions
 ---------------------------